 Another common flooring problem in older homes is a joint failure.
 Original hardwood “strip” flooring was usually constructed from locally grown oak or maple with tongue and groove wood strips nailed to pine subfloors with finishing nails.
 These strips were generally 1-3/4” wide and just 3/8” thick.

-How to Fix Joint Failure
+How to Fix Joint Failure in Your Old Home

 When the original flooring becomes too thin, the only real solution is to remove the strip flooring and nails and install new hardwood flooring.
-Fortunately, there are several options on the market that replicate the beauty and character of original hardwood flooring so that your home can retain its charm while being structurally sound.
+Fortunately, several options on the market replicate the beauty and character of original hardwood flooring so that your home can retain its charm while being structurally sound.

 Four Causes of Uneven Flooring